Active Substance: bosentan monohydrate

 Patients should swallow the film-coated tablets with water.
 The dispersible tablets are only for use in patients who cannot take the film-coated tablets.
 They should be dissolved in a little water on a spoon before being taken.
 The dispersible tablets have score lines so that they can be broken into quarters, each containing 8 mg bosentan.
 See the package leaflet for full details.

 The doctor should assess the patient’s response to Tracleer and review the need for further treatment after eight weeks in patients with PAH who have not improved, and on a regular basis in patients with systemic sclerosis and ongoing digital ulcer disease.
+If the doctor decides to stop Tracleer, the dose should be gradually reduced.

 Patients who take Tracleer must be given the special reminder card that summarises the safety information about the medicine.